meltyourface/blank/posts/Graveyard-plants/Graveyard-Plants-Yew-Datura-Belladonna-and-Their-Esoteric-Uses/index.md

 Harvesting and Preparation: To gather Belladonna, approach the plant respectfully and mindfully during the dark moon's phase.
 Dry the leaves, berries, or roots in a protected, shaded area, and store the desiccated botanicals in a cool, dark place while ensuring they are well-identified and secured to prevent accidents.

-Precautions: Belladonna is a highly toxic plant, and contact should be minimal.
+**Precautions**: Belladonna is a highly toxic plant, and contact should be minimal.
 Therefore, gloves should be worn while handling, as ingestion or absorption can lead to severe poisoning.
 Pregnant and breastfeeding individuals must avoid contact with Belladonna at all costs.

 As we conclude this enthralling exploration of these three mystical graveyard plants, may your understanding serve as a powerful ally in manifesting the countless possibilities that lie within the realms of the esoteric and the occult.
 Remember always to embrace the ephemeral darkness, as it is within this enigmatic space that true illumination thrives.